 Project Overview

-The King Transmission Connection project will deliver solar energy from western Wisconsin to the existing grid connection at the King plant location, which will then serve customers throughout the region.
-Equipment installed at the existing King site will help maintain system reliability as we transition from traditional coal-fired electricity to renewable energy.
-The transmission line will be about 20 miles long.
+The King Transmission Connection project will deliver solar energy from western Wisconsin to the existing grid connection at the King plant location after the plant retires in 2028, which will then serve customers throughout the region.
+The transmission line will be about 15 miles long.

 Ten Mile Creek Solar Project